 No travel crew is complete without the thrill seeker.
 The adrenaline junky who leads the search for the next big dare or hit of danger.
-So often though, thrill-seeking becomes synonymous with sky diving or hang gliding, with adrenaline lovers from all over the world flocking to the most Instagram worthy peaks they can find while overlooking countless other hidden gems.
+So often though, thrill-seeking becomes synonymous with sky diving or hang gliding, with adrenaline lovers from all over the world flocking to the most Instagram-worthy peaks they can find while overlooking countless other hidden gems.

 You read that correctly.
 Our childhood dreams have come true and you can actually race the streets of Tokyo and Osaka dressed as your favorite beloved Mario Kart character!
-No, you can’t throw shells or banana peels at your friends, but you can breeze past them en-route to a first place finish!
+No, you can’t throw shells or banana peels at your friends, but you can breeze past them en route to a first-place finish!

-Close enough, and considering the fact that you will be driving down the street alongside actual cars and buses, there will be enough inherit danger to satisfy even the bravest of daredevils in the crew.
-The most popular tour is offered by a company called MariCar Shinagawa, who vehemently insists that they are in no way shape or form affiliated with Nintendo or the Mario Kart franchise.
+Close enough, and considering the fact that you will be driving down the street alongside actual cars and buses, there will be enough inherent danger to satisfy even the bravest of daredevils in the crew.
+The most popular tour is offered by a company called MariCar Shinagawa, which vehemently insists that they are in no way shape or form affiliated with Nintendo or the Mario Kart franchise.
 No scamming intended here, just a nostalgic and thrilling ride down memory lane!
 They offer modified go-karts and of course awesome costumes so you can look the part and blaze the trail.

 Somewhere in between “let’s do it!” and “absolutely not” lies the daunting Nevis Swing in Queenstown, New Zealand.
 Those who have the nerve can take the 70 meters (230 ft) plunge before swinging in a 300 meter (984 ft) arc sure to get your juices flowing.
 Needless to say, the Nevis Swing is the largest swing in the world and subsequently probably the scariest.

 It is a part of the AJ Hackett Bungy adventure collection which also includes the Nevis Bungy, New Zealand’s largest bungee jump at 134 meters (roughly 439 feet).
 Hackett himself is responsible for popularizing the bungee jump after his 1987 leap from the Eiffel Tower and founded the world’s first commercial bungee site a year later.
-Fear is the most probable reason this attraction isn’t more widely visited (understandably so), but for those who aren’t afraid and may have overlooked it, I would implore you to take a leap of the faith.
+Fear is the most probable reason this attraction isn’t more widely visited (understandably so), but for those who aren’t afraid and may have overlooked it, I would implore you to take a leap of faith.
 Pun intended.

 High in the hills of Banos, Ecuador sits a small tree house and observatory called Casa Del Arbol.
 Attached is a sensational little swing that overlooks a daunting cliffside, leaving visitors dangling tens of feet from the edge!
-Though not nearly as large or high as the Nevis Swing, it is the story of the Casa Del Arbol swing and the treehouse that is more compelling and lesser known and perhaps, therefore, underrated.
+Though not nearly as large or high as the Nevis Swing, it is the story of the Casa Del Arbol swing and the treehouse that is more compelling and lesser-known and perhaps, therefore, underrated.
 Carlos Sanchez of the Ecuadorian Geophysical Institute built the observatory (and the swing) in the early 2000s to monitor the active Volcán Tungurahua (Volcano) nearby.

 The swing, Sanchez says, was built simply to pass the time and unwind after hours of observation but its significance would change in 2014.
 A group of American exchange students stumbled upon the treehouse while hiking and took turns enjoying the swing.
 Suddenly, Volcán Tungurahua erupted in the distance, and the group quickly fled but not before Sean Hacker Teper snapped the above picture that soon went viral on social media.